-At Stewart J. Guss, Attorney at Law, our team of attorneys and legal professionals are fully aware that serious motor vehicle accidents can result in equally serious injuries and damages.
+At Stewart J. Guss, Injury Accident Lawyers, our team of attorneys and legal professionals are fully aware that serious motor vehicle accidents can result in equally serious injuries and damages.
 We also understand that you need to make your primary goal after a motor vehicle accident the treatment of your injuries and taking all the time you need to recover from them.
-At Stewart J. Guss, Attorney at Law, our experienced legal team can begin the grunt work by building your case with evidence and official legal documentation while you concentrate on getting better.
+At Stewart J. Guss, Injury Accident Lawyers, our experienced legal team can begin the grunt work by building your case with evidence and official legal documentation while you concentrate on getting better.

 Holding the Taxicab Driver Responsible for Your Accident

 If you have sustained injuries and damages in a taxicab accident, you may take legal action against the negligent driver.
 Taxicab drivers owe their passengers and all other drivers on the roadway a duty to behave as a “reasonable taxicab driver” would behave under the same or similar circumstances.
 This means that the driver must operate a taxi in a safe and careful manner, obeying all traffic laws and regulations.
 It also means that the driver must not engage in distracted driving by texting or using a cell phone without a hands-free option.

 If the accident victim shows that the taxicab driver violated this standard of care by behaving in a careless, reckless, or unreasonable manner, then the victim may recover monetary damages.
 To recover monetary damages, the accident victim must first prove that the accident caused their injuries.
 If so, the accident victim may recover compensation for some or all of the following: